icure/icure-kotlin-sdk/docs/MessageApi.md

 <a name="findMessagesByTransportGuidSentDate"></a>
 # **findMessagesByTransportGuidSentDate**
-> PaginatedListMessageDto findMessagesByTransportGuidSentDate(from, to, transportGuid, startKey, startDocumentId, limit, hcpId)
+> PaginatedListMessageDto findMessagesByTransportGuidSentDate(transportGuid, from, to, startKey, startDocumentId, limit, hcpId)

 Get all messages starting by a prefix between two date